anoff/remote-code/readme.md

 ## prerequisites

-Atm your host needs to fulfill a few requirements for this to work:
+At the moment your host needs to fulfill a few requirements for this to work:
 * rsync installed
 * yarn & nodemon globally available (need to implement setup routines)

+_It is planned to ship `remote-code` with a **setup** routine that installs those dependencies on the remote_

 # Usage